t-scott/Tutorials/R_HOW_TO_Graph_a_list_of_files.md

     # Here's an example of mine where I'm sending in a few more options
     > lof <- map(lofn, read_tsv, col_names=c("phecode","snp","adjustment","beta","SE","OR","pvalue","type","n_total","n_cases","n_controls","HWE_p","allele_freq","n_no_snp","note","bonferroni","fdr"), skip = 1)
 ```
 Now you have a list of dataframes!
 With read_tsv, you really have tibbles.
 But, the point is they're the same as if you had loaded them in individually, but just stored in a list structure.
+The one-liner is much faster than writing each and every file out:
 ```R
 # Slow way
 rep1_df <- read_tsv("/data/hodges_lab/Tim/github_tutorials/rep_example_files/REP1.output.txt", colnames=TRUE)